 Colo.
-RPC 1.5(d) mandates that a client must agree in writing if lawyers who are not in the same firm are to divide a fee.
-The Rule provides:
+RPC 1.5(d) mandates that a client must agree in writing if lawyers who are not in the same firm are to divide a fee.56 The Rule provides:

-- (d) Other than in connection with the sale of a law practice pursuant to Rule 1.17, a division of a fee between lawyers who are not in the same firm may be made only if: - (1) the division is in proportion to the services performed by each lawyer or each lawyer assumes joint responsibility for the representation; - (2) the client agrees to the arrangement, including the basis upon which the division of fees shall be made, and the client's agreement is confirmed in writing; and - (3) the total fee is reasonable.
+(d) Other than in connection with the sale of a law practice pursuant to Rule 1.17, a division of a fee between lawyers who are not in the same firm may be made only if:

+(1) the division is in proportion to the services performed by each lawyer or each lawyer assumes joint responsibility for the representation; (2) the client agrees to the arrangement, including the basis upon which the division of fees shall be made, and the client's agreement is confirmed in writing; and (2) the state of the state of the service of t

+(3) the total fee is reasonable.